Jordan Love delivers in opener, throws 3 TD passes as Packers beat Bears 38-20

 INJURIES

-Packers: The Packers announced Jones had hamstring injury after he came up limping on his 35-yard touchdown catch. … Walker was evaluated for a concussion
+Packers: Jones (hamstring) came up limping on his 35-yard touchdown catch.
+LaFleur hopes it’s just a cramp. … Walker was evaluated for a concussion.

 Bears: S Kyler Gordon (hand) exited in the second half.